-The assets of the Commission exceeded liabilities by \$76 million.
-Of this amount, \$49 million is invested in capital assets and \$27 million is restricted for use by the Daley Center and for Commission operations.
-The Commission's total net assets decreased \$3 million for the year ended December 31, 2002.
-The decrease in net assets for the year ended December 31, 2002 is primarily attributable to the increase in accumulated depreciation for the period.
-Operating revenues for 2002 were \$302 million.
-Operating expenses were \$293 million.
+The assets of the Commission exceeded liabilities by approximately \$74.8 million at December 31, 2003.
+Of this amount, \$50.2 million is invested in capital assets and \$24.6 million is restricted for use by the Daley Center and for Commission operations.
+The Commission's total net assets decreased \$1 million and \$3 million, respectively, for the years ended December 31, 2003 and 2002.
+The decrease in net assets for the years ended December 31, 2003 and 2002 is primarily attributable to depreciation expense offset by other revenue in the form of fees for project development services, which are recognized upon completion of a project and are therefore anticipated to fluctuate from year to year.